 From the Azure Marketplace area, type in virtual wan and hit search.

-Select the Azure product Virtual WAN and double click.
+Select the Azure product Virtual WAN from the product description and click Create.

 - Select the desired subscription this resource will be sourced within.

 - Select the desired Resource Group for the Virtual WAN.

 - Select a name corresponding to the desired naming scheme.